How did Mina Chang get a State Department job in the first place?

 Dailey said the organization did submit its tax forms but that the IRS could not locate them.
 He said he has resubmitted the forms and expects the "administrative issue" to be resolved soon.

-Another NDA was signed by a freelance journalist, Natalie Keyssar, who was planning to accompany Chang on a 2015 trip to Afghanistan that was sponsored by the defense contractor AMS.
+Another NDA was signed by a freelance journalist who was planning to accompany Chang on a 2015 trip to Afghanistan that was sponsored by the defense contractor AMS.
 She did not end up going on the trip.

 "I signed an NDA regarding all conversations," she told NBC News.